Zoloft and Weight: How Can Sertraline Affect the Body Weight?

 Zoloft Side Effects on the Body Mass

-There is a complex relationship between depression, Zoloft, and weight.
+There is a complex relationship between depression, Zoloft medication, and weight.
 Clinical studies have suggested that weight gain and loss may double the risk of developing depression.
 There is the hypothesis that side effects related to the changes in body mass are more likely to occur after consumption of ‘fat pharms’ for six months or longer.

 In a review published in the Cleveland Clinic Journal of Medicine in 2003, is stated that SSRI antidepressant drugs could cause weight gain in individuals who are taking the drug for more than six months.
 The weight changes generally occur with the prolonged usage of the medication and Zoloft weight gain and loss are possible side effects of sertraline.